How To Choose The Best Music For Dogs & Cats

-Listening to music is a past time that many of us enjoy.
+Listening to music is a pastime that many of us enjoy.
 But, can we say the same for our pets?

 What we do know is that animals don’t hear music in the same way that we do.

-Music designed for us often has vocal ranges, pitch, tone, frequency and rate that creates a melody that just doesn’t appeal to our pets.
+Music designed for us often has vocal ranges, pitch, tone, frequency, and rate that create a melody that just doesn’t appeal to our pets.